2022-2023 Team

 Vice President- Drew Fiscus

 Drew Fiscus is the Co-Vice President of the UGA Aviation Club along with Susannah Hicks.
-His interest in aviation started before he can remember.
-His dad would take he and his brother out to PDK to watch planes take off and land whenever they had time.
-As he grew and became more invested in engineering, his passion for aviation turned into a passion for aerospace engineering that was fueled by his high school AP Physics teacher.
-Coming to college Drew became friends with Susannah who invited me to the aviation club freshman year.
-He started to see all of the opportunities in aviation and learned that becoming a private pilot was more possible than he originally thought.
-Then at the end of his freshman year, he was awarded the aviation club’s first pilot scholarship.
-He started training last fall and officially became a private pilot in March!
+Drew is a fourth year mechanical engineering student, and his interest in aviation started before he can remember when his dad would take him and his brother out to PDK to watch planes.
+Coming to the aviation club freshman year he saw all of the opportunities in aviation, was awarded the first club scholarship in spring 2021, and officially became a private pilot in March 2022.
 Now he is preparing to start his instrument rating training, and after completing that he plans to continue to obtain ratings as far as his life and career allows him.
 No matter what happens Drew knows he will continue to fly and share his passion with friends and family!

 Club Advisor- Dr. John Knox